X9VoiD/VoiDPlugins/MLFilter/README.md

 Amount of time in milliseconds to offset the prediction for the next point.

-* Zero Offset - Filter will apply sub-zero latency cursor correction.
+* Zero Offset - Filter will apply low latency cursor correction.
 * Positive Offset - Filter will try to predict future cursor position.
 * Negative Offset - Filter will delay cursor position to smooth out movement.

-> *Over compensating may result in inaccurate and erratic cursor movement.*
+> *High positive offset may result in inaccurate and erratic cursor movement.*

+> *High negative offset does not guarantee smoother cursor movement.*

 ### Samples